 Why so many French learners freeze when they try to speak French

-(and the 2 mistakes to avoid to make sure you don’t)
+(and how to make sure you don't)

 Dear French learner,